srmarzec/Culex_Biting_miRNA/MasterNotes.md

 To do so, we put all of our tRNA and rRNA sequences into a "contaminants" file and then made an index using bowtie2/2.4.4:
 $ bowtie2-build culex_quinq_tRNArRNA.fa contam_align

-To run alignment and put non-aligned reads into filtered fasta, we ran the following [script](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/bowtie2slurmscriptM1.SBATCH).
+Ran alignment and put non-aligned reads into filtered fasta files using this [script](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/bowtie2slurmscriptM1.SBATCH).

 We were able to get 6 output files with all the sequences that did NOT align with our contanminants file i.e. files with sequences that were not tRNAs or rRNAs (presumably mostly miRNAs are left).